mesn1985/DotnetCore.Tools.AssemblyScanner/README.md

 from the dll  file.

-**Examlple executable project**
+**executable project Example**
     - DonetCore.Tools.AssemblyScanner.Example.WorkerService

 **Included example**
-In the included example with worker service i use the IServiceCollection exetention method "AddAllWorkerServicesFromTheRootLibraryAsBackgroundServices"(part of the example) to add backgroundservices to the service worker.
+In the included example workerService i use the IServiceCollection exetention method "AddAllWorkerServicesFromTheRootLibraryAsBackgroundServices"(part of the example) to add backgroundservices to the service worker.
 The  workerservice have a refrence to the "DotnetCore.Tools.AssemblyScanner.Example.Worker" project which contains a worker implementation. the worker implementations class is not referenced anywhere in the workerservice project.
 When the exentions method is invoked on the IServiceCollection in the workerService "Program.cs", the